mst-ka/mst-ka-site/README.md

 $ npm run dev
 ```

 * Navigate to [localhost:3000](http://localhost:3000/) and you should be seeing the website displayed.
 You can now start making changes and the locally hosted version of the website will automatically be updated with your changes.
-To ensure your firebase app is initialized correctly you can navigate to the membership page ([localhost:3000/apply](http://localhost:3000/apply)) and you should be seeing the form being displayed _without_ issue.
+To ensure your firebase app is initialized correctly you can navigate to the apply page ([localhost:3000/apply](http://localhost:3000/apply)) and you should be seeing the form being displayed _without_ issue.

 ### Recommended Practices